malemalice/rakutak-db-checker/README.md

 ## Logging

 Logs are written to:
-- Console (stdout) with clean formatting for summaries
+- **Console (stdout)**: Clean formatting for summaries with progress indicators
-- File (configured in settings.yaml) with timestamps
+- **File (logs/data_checker.log)**: Detailed logs with timestamps including:
+  - Process information and progress
+  - Row-by-row mismatch details for hash validation
+  - Complete source and target row data for debugging
-- Rotated based on size and retention settings
+- **Log rotation**: Based on size and retention settings in configuration

+The application uses `loguru` for consistent, structured logging across all components.

 ## Development